Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix some Roots crops not being planted by the EnderIO Farming Station.
 - Fix Extra Utilities 2 Magical Wood not being able to be crafted by all bookshelves.
 - Fix Immersive Engineering Squeezer recipes for EvilCraft erroring.
+- Fix the Vanishing Tinkers Construct Trait from being able to teleport mods that shouldn't move.

 ## Balance Adjustments: